Organic . . All–natural . . Chemical–free . . Non–toxic . . Eco–friendly

 Nestle’s “No GMO Ingredients” Seal

 I think most already know of at least one reason to avoid purchasing products from this sketchy company.
-There are several.
+There are several ploys they have tried over the years.

 Perdue’s Harvestland “All Natural” Chicken Label

-I have somehow fallen for this, so that tells you how sneaky it is.
-It’s that nature oriented packaging, and all the distracting yet meaningless labeling that make it seem like a safe product.
+I have even fallen for this one recently, so that tells you just how sneaky it is.
+It’s that nature-oriented packaging, and all the distracting yet meaningless green labeling that make it seem like a safe product.

-Truth is, all natural means nothing other than the chicken doesn’t include added artificial ingredients.
-Hormone free is also irrelevant because that category includes every damn chicken on the market.
-Yeah, it’s not allowed at all, so how tricky is that?
+The truth is, all-natural means nothing other than the chicken doesn’t include added artificial ingredients.
+Hormone-free is also irrelevant because that category includes every damn chicken on the market.
+Yeah, it’s not allowed at all, so how sneaky is that?

 Mom’s Best Cereals